UK > England > Derbyshire

 Yes, there's some padding in the bedrooms where someone-or-other once slept but opinions have switched from 'Storm the Bastille!' to 'Wouldn't it be nice to volunteer here?'

-[1] Not a cheap day out, neither, just north of a Gift-Aided £20 a pop plus parking at the last check.
+As for giving money to toffs, it's not a cheap day out at just north of a Gift-Aided £20 a pop plus parking at the last check.

 Although Bob won't be volunteering today, perhaps, since the information wouldn't be exactly flowing.
 An exhibition's been arrived at, admittedly deliberately, 'House Style: Five Centuries of Fashion at Chatsworth' whoo-hoo!